Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: in jets

-In this section the mean transverse momentum of jets (\meanptjet) and \meanptups as a function of \ntrack is used to provide an alternative approach to test the new quarkonia shower with low \pt jets.
+In this section the mean transverse momentum of jets (\meanptjet) and \meanptups{} as a function of \ntrack{} is used to provide an alternative approach to test the new quarkonia shower with low \pt{} jets.
 Figure \ref{FigJets} shows the $\langle p_{\mathrm{T}}^{\mathrm{J}} \rangle$ (blue) and $\langle p_{\mathrm{T}}^{\Upsilon} \rangle$ (red) computed with (full line) and without (dashed line) the new quarkonia shower activated.
-The anti-$k_{\mathrm{T}}$ algorithm from FastJet is employed for the jet clustering, demanding a radius $R =$ 0.4, \pt (jet) $>$ 20 \gevc and limiting the axis to $|\eta \mathrm{(jet)}| <$ 0.8 \cite{FastJet}.
-In this way the pseudorapidity requirement of the \ups ($|\eta (\Upsilon)| <$ 1.2) is consistent with the full jet cone (axis and radius).
-All selected jets contain an \ups as it, not the daughter muons, is used as direct input to the jet clustering algorithm and as a consequence \meanptups $\lesssim$ \meanptjet.
-Indeed, at low multiplicities it becomes highly probable for jets to be solely composed by an \ups so \meanptups $\simeq$ \meanptjet.
-For large values of \ntrack such possibility vanishes as there are more particles to be clustered in the jet so \meanptups $<$ \meanptjet.
-As can be seen, including the new quarkonia shower hardens the mean transverse momentum distribution of the \ups and the jet itself.
+The anti-$k_{\mathrm{T}}$ algorithm from FastJet is employed for the jet clustering, demanding a radius $R =$ 0.4, \pt{} (jet) $>$ 20 \gevc{} and limiting the axis to $|\eta \mathrm{(jet)}| <$ 0.8 \citep{FastJet}.
+In this way the pseudorapidity requirement of the \ups{} ($|\eta (\Upsilon)| <$ 1.2) is consistent with the full jet cone (axis and radius).
+All selected jets contain an \ups{} as it, not the daughter muons, is used as direct input to the jet clustering algorithm and as a consequence \meanptups{} $\lesssim$ \meanptjet{}.
+Indeed, at low multiplicities it becomes highly probable for jets to be solely composed by an \ups{} so \meanptups{} $\simeq$ \meanptjet{}.
+For large values of \ntrack{} such possibility vanishes as there are more particles to be clustered in the jet so \meanptups{} $<$ \meanptjet{}.
+The \meanptjet{} distributions are monotonically increasing from low to high multiplicity.
+A somehow different behavior is found for the \meanptups{}, where there is no big variation in the whole \ntrack{} range.
+As can be seen, including the new quarkonia shower hardens the mean transverse momentum distribution of the \ups{} and the jet itself.
 This is a natural consequence of the inclusion of the new quarkonia splittings during the parton shower.
-Such effect is somehow hidden when simply using the $z$ variable as in \cite{JpsiUpsilonJets}.
-The bottom panel of figure \ref{FigJets} shows the ratios of \meanptups and \meanptjet when the new quarkonia shower is activated relative to the case when it is not (default configuration), indicating that the effect is more notorious as \ntrack increases.
-So, the new quarkonia shower implementation can be tested by computing \meanptups and \meanptjet from the event generator and compare it to real data.
+Such effect is somehow hidden when simply using the $z$ variable as in \citep{JpsiUpsilonJets}.
+The bottom panel of figure \ref{FigJets} shows the ratios of \meanptups{} and \meanptjet{} when the new quarkonia shower is activated relative to the case when it is not (default configuration), indicating that the effect is more notorious as \ntrack{} increases.
+So, the new quarkonia shower implementation can be tested by computing \meanptups{} and \meanptjet{} from the event generator and compare it to real data.